xtuml/mc/doc/notes/42_japanese_char_crash_ant.md

   they cause an error during code generation where the file being created is simply truncated after the character.
 No error is reported during code generation for this problem.
 5.1.3.1  This error case is still not understood.
+But it is clear that some string handling inside generator is failing due to a character sequence it does not understand.

 5.2  The file (_system.sql) contains valid UTF-8.
 When the file is opened in an editor that understands UTF-8 (like Notepad++ or the built in eclipse text